corbtastik/mongodb-on-docker/README.md

 # MongoDB on Docker

-Docker for development environments makes for an easy peazy way to run standalone MongoDB instances on any OS.

-This post takes a jaunt through running MongoDB on Docker and shows options for managing data inside and outside of the container.

 1. [Build a MongoDB Docker Image](#build-a-mongodb-docker-image)
 1. [Run the MongoDB Image](#run-the-mongodb-image)
 1. [Storing data on the Host](#storing-data-on-the-host)